-Elephants have long been important to Thai culture, where they are a symbol of religion, history, royalty, and power.
+Elephants have long been important in Thailand, where they are a symbol of religion, history, royalty, and power.
 According to Buddhist legend, Queen Maya of Sakya, Lord Buddha’s mother, dreamed that a divine Bodhisattva on a white elephant touched her side.
-She later became pregnant and since then elephants have had a strong connection to the divine and royalty in Buddhism.
-As Thailand is a Buddhist society, this is one reason elephants are held in such high esteem (the old kings of Thailand rode around on white elephants).
-Additionally, elephants were used in the logging industry to help clear trees so there was a practical nature to their importance, too.
+She later became pregnant, and since then, elephants have had a strong connection to divinity and royalty in Buddhism.
+As Thailand is a Buddhist society, elephants are held in high esteem (the old kings of Thailand rode around on white elephants).
+Additionally, elephants were used in the logging industry to help clear trees, so there was a practical nature to their importance.

-As the logging industry dwindled in Thailand, elephants began to be used more for tourism.
-Suddenly, all these elephants had no “purpose” and owners were left with need for a way to make money for their families and the care of the elephants.
-Since most tourists came to Thailand thinking “I can’t wait to ride an elephant,” it was a lucrative transition.
+As the logging industry dwindled in Thailand, all these elephants had no “purpose,” and owners were left needing a way to make money for their families and the care of the elephants.
+Since most tourists came to Thailand thinking, “I can’t wait to ride an elephant,” it was a lucrative transition.

 When I lived in Thailand, I finally learned about the true nature of elephant tourism.
-I learned how those elephants roaming the streets were drugged to be kept under control (and often starved).
-It was illegal – elephants in cities had been banned for years, but, as is common in Thailand, officials turned a blind eye or were paid off.
-I was always torn – do I ignore them, hoping this will eventually end the practice, or do I feed the elephant out of kindness but perpetuate this cruelty?
-It wasn’t until a few years ago after an accident that left a kid, a driver, and an elephant dead that officials in Bangkok finally cracked down and made it elephant-free.
+I learned how those elephants roaming the streets were drugged and often starved.
+It was illegal—elephants in cities had been banned for years, but, as is common in Thailand, officials turned a blind eye or were paid off.
+I was always torn—do I ignore them, hoping this will eventually end the practice, or do I feed the elephant out of kindness but perpetuate this cruelty?
+It wasn’t until a few years ago after an accident that left a child, a driver, and an elephant dead that officials in Bangkok finally cracked down and made it elephant-free.
 (Once in a while, you still see them in Chiang Mai.)

 When you ride an elephant, you get glimpses into their poor treatment.
 I remember once yelling at the mahout (trainer) for swinging his hook a little too hard at the elephant.
 It left me very perturbed.
 There are no good elephant riding parks in all of Thailand.
 All abuse and mistreat their elephants.